Jochem22/commute-delay-alerting/README.md

 This scripts monitors your commute and sends alerts when there is a delay found on your route.
 Alert is send once at start of delay and a final alert is send when delay is cleared.
 The Telegram API is used to send the alerts.
 Waze API is used to calculate delays on the specified routes.
+Flask is used to view the route data and edit the configuration.
 This project is mainly used for learning purposes.

 ![image](https://user-images.githubusercontent.com/25078202/222752347-b17420af-39b6-4843-9468-a9c8cc6f7d8f.png)